RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

           and Results, indicating the output produced by RAT after the program runs.

-The below code block gives the name of each object for each language, as well as how to run a calculation.
+The code block below shows how to set up each object for each language, as well as how to run a calculation.

 .. tab-set-code::
     .. code-block:: Matlab